Two young men sit on a park bench overlooking a lake. One has his arm on the other's shoulder to comfort him.

 What causes suicidal feelings?

-Suicidal feelings can get in the way of everything else – so much that you might find it hard to believe that you can feel better.
-But you can get better, however tough things feel right now.
+Suicidal feelings can get in the way of everything else – it might feel impossible to believe that you can feel better.
+But you can, no matter how rough things feel right now.
+Whatever’s making you feel this way, it’s valid and you deserve help.

 Just know that sometimes we want a bad period of life to end rather than life itself.